Statsomat/EDAPY/README.md

 # Introduction
 Exploratory data analysis (EDA) is the first step performed in a classical statistical data analysis or machine learning model development.
-The Statsomat/EDAPY app is a web-based application for automated EDA with Python and created with the Shiny technology [@shiny] in combination with the
+The Statsomat/EDAPY app is a web-based application for automated EDA with Python and created with the Shiny technology in combination with the
-R `reticulate` package [@reticulate].
+R `reticulate` package.

 The Statsomat/EDAPY app is hosted on [shinyapps.io](https://www.shinyapps.io/) and is one of several apps which can be accessed via the webpage of Statsomat (see https://statsomat.com), a nonprofit company with the aim of developing, collecting and maintaining open-source apps for automated data analysis and automated interpretation.

+You can also access the app directly  https://statsomat.shinyapps.io/EDAPY/.

 # Installation
 There is no need to install the Statsomat/EDAPY app since it runs in the browser.
 If you really want to run it locally,